 You will be collected between 07:30 and 08:00 within Windhoek.
 This first day will take us to Okonjima.
 It is the home of the AfriCat Foundation, a conservation operation that focuses on the African big cats, particularly the cheetah.
 This afternoon you will be taken on a tour that will provide us with more insights on this conservation program.
 The learning will be enhanced by the opportunity to see some of the animals.

-Day 2: Okonjima to Namutoni, Etosha National Park
+Day 2: Okonjima to Namutoni, Etosha National Park, East

-This morning we have an early start, heading towards the Etosha National Park.
-We will travel via Lake Otjikoto, which is in fact Namibia's largest permanent natural lake.
+This morning we make an early start and head towards the Etosha National Park.
+We will travel via Lake Otjikoto, which is Namibia's largest permanent natural lake.
 We will take time here to rest a little and learn about the history of this unusual landmark.
-Having arrived in Namutoni, set camp and familiarized ourselves with the surroundings, we have our first game drive during the cool of the afternoon.
+Having arrived in Namutoni, set camp and familiarized ourselves with the surroundings, we embark on our first game drive during the cool of the afternoon.
 The game viewing is usually excellent with close views of springboks, zebras, impalas, giraffes, gemsboks and plenty of birds.
 If we are lucky we may also have some close encounters with elephants and lions.
-Back at the camp we may enjoy a glass of wine and experience a fabulous sunset from the tower of the old German fort before dinner around the campfire.
+Back at the camp we can enjoy a glass of wine and experience a fabulous sunset from the tower of the old German fort before dinner around the campfire.

-Day 3: Namutoni to Okaukuejo, Etosha National Park
+Day 3: Namutoni to Okaukuejo, Etosha National Park, South

 Today we will spend most of the day game driving.
 We will visit a number of waterholes and make a stop at the Etosha Pan, the “place of dry water”.
 The Pan is an extensive flat depression of about 5,000 km2.
 This great, white expanse is a place of shimmering mirages, and seeing large herds of game in this setting makes Etosha a unique experience in Africa.
 We may stop at Halali middle camp to have lunch and relax before we continue to the southern side of the park and our night camp at Okaukuejo.
 After dinner a visit to the floodlit waterhole is strongly recommended as there is a good chance of seeing rhinos and lions come to drink.

 We make an early start and begin our day with a game drive before we leave the park and drive into the desert mountains of the Kaokoveld, one of the last true wildernesses of Southern Africa and home to the Himba people.
-During the afternoon we will be taken to the Oases village where we will meet with the locals.
-We will have a special guide for the time we are there, who will be able to translate for us and introduce us to this “tribe”.
+During the afternoon we will be taken to the Otjikandera Himba village where we will meet with the locals.
+We will have a special guide for the time we are there, who will translate for us and introduce us to this “tribe”.
 We will learn about marriage customs, traditional food and we will visit the “holy fire”.

 Day 5: Hoada Campsite to Brandberg